 Link Your Savings Account to Your Checking Account

 Some banks will allow you to connect your savings account to your checking account to avoid paying overdraft fees.
 If you make a purchase that drains your checking account, your bank will automatically pull money from your savings account to fund the purchase.
-While you won’t get hit with a $30 or $35 overdraft fee, most banks will charge for this service, but only around $10 each time you have to tap into your savings account.
-The fee is considerably less and it is a good alternative to paying the higher overdraft fees to the bank.
+While you won’t get hit with a $30 or $35 overdraft fee, most banks will charge for this service.
+From what I’ve seen, the cost is usually around $10 each time you have to tap into your savings account.
+The fee is considerably less than paying the higher overdraft fees to the bank.
 Your linked savings account has now become your line of credit.